gtgeo/hexaag/README.md

 ##  hexaag
 ###  A tool to create hexmaps

-By George Tzelepis (prev ONS, current DfIT)
+By George Tzelepis (prev ONS, current Department for International Trade)

 ### 1. What is it: